amplab/training/ampcamp/succinct.md

 <img src="img/spark-storage.png"
 title="Spark RDD Storage"
-alt=""Spark RDD Storage"
+alt="Spark RDD Storage"
 id="spark-storage"
 />

-Depending on the configuration of the machine you're running on, the number of partitions cached may vary.
+Depending on the configuration of the machine you're running on, the number of partitions or the amount of data cached may vary.

 Lets try executing the same search query as before on this dataset, using the filter operation: